 Author: Darrell R. VanDeusen, Kollman & Saucier, PA

-- Maryland provides job-protected leave to members of the Civil Air Patrol.
-See Civil Air Patrol Leave.
+- Maryland provides job-protected leave to members of the military and the Civil Air Patrol.
+See Military Leave.

 - An employee who is an eligible voter is allowed up to two hours of paid leave (unless the employee has two continuous nonworking hours when the polls are open) to participate in general, special and primary elections.
 See Voting Leave.